The MIT Mechanical Engineering

 During the judging time you'll need to 'man' your station.
 Teams of judges will be rotating among the entrants.

-We invite and encourage all de Florez Competition participants to leave their presentations on display in the Johnson Ice Rink after 2:00 pm, as part of the Engineering Petting Zoo which will take place in conjunction with the 2.007 Robot Competition.
-You do not have to stay with your project after 2:00 pm, as security will be present.
-However, If you are available to present your work from 5:30 pm on, please join the reception for as long as you have time to do so.
+We request that all de Florez Competition participants remain with their presentations on display in the Johnson Ice Rink from 5:00 PM - 6:00 PM, as part of the Engineering Petting Zoo & de Florez Reception which will take place in advance of the 2.007 Robot Competition.
 The 2.007 Robot Competition is scheduled to begin at 6:30 pm.
-If you leave your project, you will need to remove it from the Ice Rink at the end of the Robot Competition.
-The Ice Rink MUST be cleared out by 12 noon, Friday, May 12th.
+If you leave any aspect of your project after 6:00 PM on Thursday, keep in mind that the Ice Rink MUST be cleared out by 12 noon, Friday, May 11th.

 You will be allotted a half table (~30in x 36in) and/or appropriate floor space, as well as an easel for your poster.
 Additionally you should use whatever you feel best gets your point across; if you have a short slideshow (no more than 5 slides), bring your own computer.